Biden leads Americans in moment of silence to mourn 500,000 U.S. COVID-19 deaths

+“But as we acknowledge the scale of this mass death in America, we remember each person and the life they lived.
+They’re people we knew.”

-Biden, Vice President Kamala Harris, first lady Jill Biden and second gentleman Doug Emhoff marked a moment of silence at 6:15 p.m.
-(2315 GMT) at the White House after the president’s remarks.
+Biden, Vice President Kamala Harris, first lady Jill Biden and second gentleman Doug Emhoff marked a moment of silence around 6:15 p.m.
+(2315 GMT) outdoors at the White House after the president’s remarks, bowing their heads somberly.

-“As a nation, we can’t accept such a cruel fate.
-While we’ve been fighting this pandemic for so long, we have to resist becoming numb to sorrow,” Biden said in an emotional address at the White House.
+Five hundred lit candles lined the White House steps to commemorate the dead and a military band played a soaring rendition of “Amazing Grace.”

-Biden also ordered that all flags on federal properties and military facilities be lowered to half-staff for the next five days, White House spokeswoman Jen Psaki said.
+Biden ordered that all flags on federal properties and military facilities be lowered to half-staff until Friday at sunset to commemorate the dead.

-The president called on Americans to remain vigilant in fighting the pandemic by continuing to wear marks, observe social distancing and receive vaccinations when it was their turn.
+The president called on Americans to remain vigilant in fighting the pandemic by continuing to wear masks, observe social distancing and receive vaccinations when it is their turn.

+“We must end the politics and misinformation that has divided families, communities and the country, and has cost too many lives already.
+It’s not Democrats and Republicans who are dying from the virus.
+It’s our fellow Americans,” Biden said.

 About 19% of total global coronavirus deaths have occurred in the United States, an outsized figure given that the nation accounts for just 4% of the world’s population.